s294547/Exploring-FaaS-Solutions/openwhisk/README.md

 You will find two sub-folders:
 1. [deploy]: This folder contains the final solution, together with the helm charts and the scripts to deploy both the edge instances and the central instance.
 2. [prototypes]: This folder contains all the material and resources used during the development of the thesis.
+3. [metrics]: This folder contains all the material related to the metrics and the demonstration of feasibility of the solution.